Unique Historical Novel: "The Christmas Victory"

-How I came to write my new historical novel:
+How I came to write my American historical novel:

 Taken from the foreword:

 First of all, I did NOT plan to write another book.
 With a Biblical novel, which I recently revised an expanded, a time travel novel, and a self-help book under my belt, my only plans were for promotion.